Voice of Democracy

 Adam Densmore, a freshman at Densmore Homeschool, was named the 2014-15 Voice of Democracy 1st-place winner.

 Adam's speech on the 2014-15 theme, "Why Veterans are Important to our Nation's History and Future," won him a $30,000 college scholarship which he plans to apply toward his college career.
-Adam was sponsored by VFW Post 3631 and Ladies Auxiliary in Aurora, Colo.
+Adam was sponsored by VFW Post 3631 and its Auxiliary in Aurora, Colo.

 Read Adam's speech.